DevilMedlar/python-recall-training/rules.md

 If an active stage has begun and its stage grades file does not yet exist, the Senpai MUST create that file as tutor-owned training-state metadata before the first grade or weakness record for that stage needs to be persisted.
 Creating or updating these records is permitted tutor-owned work under Rule 5 and is not modification of Daddy's learner code.

-If `overall_grades.md` does not yet exist, the Senpai SHOULD create it when broader curriculum-level progress first needs to be recorded.
+If `overall_grades.md` does not yet exist, the Senpai MUST create it before the first curriculum-level state that must persist across sessions needs to be recorded, as required by the Persistent current-run state subsection below.

 The applicable stage grades file is the primary detailed record for weaknesses observed during that stage.

-`overall_grades.md` SHOULD track broader curriculum-level progress and MAY record cross-stage patterns, recurring weaknesses, resolved long-term weaknesses, or other information that is genuinely useful at the curriculum level.
+`overall_grades.md` MUST track the current-run curriculum-level state required by the Persistent current-run state subsection below and MAY additionally record cross-stage patterns, recurring weaknesses, resolved long-term weaknesses, or other information that is genuinely useful at the curriculum level.

 ### Persistent current-run state